-An alternative way of drawing the pentagrams has been used by the Aurum Solis since the late 19th century and was also discovered independently by Donald Tyson.
+A simplified way of drawing a pentagram in ritual has been used by the Aurum Solis since the late 19th century and was also discovered independently by Donald Tyson.
 This way of drawing the pentagrams is also inherent in the HOGD system itself.
 Drawing a Hexagram or Heptagram in the HOGD system is much simpler than the pentagrams.
-You start

-at the point of the force or energy you want to invoke and then draw the symbol from that point in a clockwise manner (see diagrams) while banishing the force or energy is done counterclockwise.
+You start at the point of the force or energy you want to invoke.
+Then draw the symbol from that point in a clockwise manner (see diagrams).
+Banishing a force or energy is done counterclockwise.
 This mirrors the clockwise motion of the circumambulation used in the various Mystery Traditions to invoke or bring in energies.
-Applying this method to the pentagram is done by starting from the point of the energy or force you want to invoke and drawing the pentagram clockwise (see diagrams).
+Applying this to the pentagram start from the point of the energy or force you want to invoke and drawing the pentagram clockwise (see diagrams).
 Drawing the pentagram counterclockwise is used when you want to banish or release the energy or force.
 In general it is easier to remember and allows one to focus more on visualizations, communing with the energies you are working with and projecting the necessary energy.